gjermundgaraba/bjaanes.github.io/_posts/2015-08-27-picks-of-the-month-august-2015.md

 You can easily share the articles you read to Pocket (for reading later, which I use all the time!), Evernote (for storage) or any of the other services that Feedbin integrates with.

 It aslo has several smooth themes for better readability.
-It&#8217;s just a nice and simple feed reader.
+It's just a nice and simple feed reader.
 All feeds saved in feedbin can usual be read by most mobile RSS readers too (like Reeder).

-It costs $3 a month (or $30 a year), but it&#8217;s money well spent in my opinion.
+It costs $3 a month (or $30 a year), but it's money well spent in my opinion.
 You can also take it for a trial run.

 &nbsp;

-(No, I don&#8217;t get anything for praising this service.
-I use it all the time and love it &#8211; so I thought perhaps you might enjoy it as well!)
+(No, I don't get anything for praising this service.
+I use it all the time and love it - so I thought perhaps you might enjoy it as well!)

 &nbsp;